JanHerca/urantiapedia/output/wikijs/en/help/links.md

 ### The Bible :closed_book:

-- B_UB: The original files used to get the links is the same work called Paramony used from the UB_B, but this time linking Bible books with Urantia Book: [bible-refs-en] (https://github.com/JanHerca/urantiapedia/tree/master/input/txt/bible-refs-en).
+- B_UB: The original files used to get the links is the same work called Paramony used from the UB_B, but this time linking Bible books with Urantia Book: [bible-refs-en](https://github.com/JanHerca/urantiapedia/tree/master/input/txt/bible-refs-en).
 These files were converted through Urantiapedia Tools to a set of Markdown files: [paramony](https://github.com/JanHerca/urantiapedia/tree/master/input/markdown/en/paramony) and then added to Bible Books when they are converted to HTML files that are uploaded to Urantiapedia: [Bible](https://github.com/JanHerca/urantiapedia/tree/master/output/wikijs/en/Bible).
 The English Markdown files contain the full table with links.
 The other languages only have a table with translations of English texts.
 - B_A: Not yet defined.
 One option could be reverse A_B with Urantiapedia Tools.
 - B_S: Not yet defined.
 One option could be reverse S_B with Urantiapedia Tools.
 - B_O: Not yet defined.
 One option could be reverse O_B with Urantiapedia Tools.